logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 available on the Data Entry tab, by following these steps:

 1. Once :ref:`view-episodes`.
 2. Firstly double check the client does not have any open episode already showing.
-(A client can only have one open episode at a provider organsiation. :ref:`key-concepts-episode`)
+(A client can only have one open episode at a provider organisation. `Episode <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#key-concepts-episode>`_)
 3. Click the Add Episode tab.
 4. Enter the Client's Episode details.
 Mandatory fields are marked with an * .
-(Specification :ref:`Episode Data Elements <episode-data-elements>`)
+(Specification `Episode Data Elements <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#episode-data-elements>`_)

 .. figure:: screen-shots/client-episodes-add.png
    :alt: Client Data Add Episode